drmason13/popvars/README.md

 Soviet Union with code 116 contains Smolensk.
 ```

 You might have noticed that there's no Italy in the output.
-Not every defined type has to be used, only the ones referenced by `vars` are used.
+Not every defined type has to be used, only the ones referenced by `$vars` are used.

 `$outfile` is another special field like `$id` used to tell popvars where to put the output.
 Each row is populated and then added to the `$outfile`, in order.
 This lets you output to multiple different files at once!

 Another way to specify multiple different output files at once is to make a template that, once populated with variables, is used to define the path to a file to write to.
 This is done using the `TBD` arg.

-<`vars` sheet>
+<`$vars` sheet>

 ```
 $outfile,country,city,